Ski and Snowboard Swaps (click Here) Beginners guide to Snowboard equipment Info Center

 · Purchase your boots first.
 This way you can see if the ski binding (that is already mounted on it) can fit your boot.
 Remember if the boot doesn’t fit the skis you'll have to take the skis to a shop to have the bindings remounted.
 Remounting may not be possible if the new holes are too close to the existing holes or serious amount of epoxy with or without coils will be required.

 · Make sure the skis still have a good camber to them.
 Check by laying both skis on a flat surface.
 The middle of the skis should rise from the surface to an equal height, usually from one to two inches up.
 The camber is the bend of the ski that provides the spring in your turn.
+Some skis built in 2009 and on have little or no camber to the skis so you will need to know if the skis originally started with a camber or not.

 · Put the tail of the skis on the floor, and hold the tip.
 Flex the ski by pushing in the middle.
 Check whether both skis feel similar and also listen for any crackling sounds.
+Crackling sounds can indicate dry oxidized bases.
+Avoid crackling skis like the plague.

 Snowboard